cyverse-de/vice-loading/README.md

 ### Building

-Each of the projects (`client-landing`, `client-loading`, `server`) can be built individually by running `npm run build` while inside their corresponding project directories.
+Each of the projects (`client-loading`, `server`) can be built individually by running `npm run build` while inside their corresponding project directories.

 You can build everything at once by running 'npm run build-all` script from the top-level directory.